-- Right to rectification: the right to have inaccurate information about you corrected or removed
+- Right to rectification: you have the right to have inaccurate information about you corrected or removed

-- Right to erasure ('right to be forgotten'): the right to have certain personal information about you erased
+- Right to erasure ('right to be forgotten'): you have the right to have certain personal information about you deleted from our records

-- Right to restriction of processing: the right to request that your personal information is only used for restricted purposes
+- Right to restriction of processing: you have the right to ask us to use your personal information for restricted purposes only

-- Right to object: the right to object to processing of your personal information in cases where our processing is based on the performance of a task carried out in the public interest or we have let you know the processing is necessary for our or a third party’s legitimate interests.
-You can object to our use of your information for profiling purposes where it is in relation to direct marketing
+- Right to object: You have the right to object to us processing (including profiling) your personal information in cases where our processing is based on a task carried out in the public interest or where we have let you know it is necessary to process your information for our or a third party’s legitimate interests.
+You can object to us using your information for direct marketing and profiling purposes in relation to direct marketing.

-- Right to data portability: the right to ask for the personal information you have made available to us to be transferred to you or a third party in machine-readable formats
+- Right to data portability: You have the right to ask for the personal information you have made available to us to be transferred to you or a third party in machine-readable formats

-- Right to withdraw consent: the right to withdraw any consent you have previously given us to handle your personal information.
-If you withdraw your consent, this will not affect the lawfulness of Bupa’s use of your personal information prior to the withdrawal of your consent and we will let you know if we will no longer be able to provide you your chosen product or service
+- Right to withdraw consent: You have the right to withdraw any permission you have given us to handle your personal information.
+If you withdraw your permission, this will not affect the lawfulness of how we used your personal information before you withdrew permission, and we will let you know if we will no longer be able to provide you with your chosen product or service.

-- Right in relation to automated decisions: you have the right not to be subject to a decision based solely on automated processing which produces legal effects concerning you or similarly significantly affects you, unless it is necessary for entering into a contract with you, it is authorised by law or you have given your explicit consent.
-We will let you know when such decisions are made, the lawful grounds we rely on and the rights you have.
+- Right in relation to automated decisions: You have the right not to have a decision which produces legal effects which concern you or which have a significant effect on you based only on automated processing, unless this is necessary for entering into a contract with you, it is authorised by law or you have given your permission for this.
+We will let you know if we make automated decisions, our legal reasons for doing this and the rights you have.

-Please note: Other than your right to object to the use of your data for direct marketing (and profiling to the extent used for the purposes of direct marketing), your rights are not absolute: they do not always apply in all cases and we will let you know in our correspondence with you how we will be able to comply with your request.
+Please note: Other than your right to object to us using your information for direct marketing (and profiling for the purposes of direct marketing), your rights are not absolute.
+This means they do not always apply in all cases, and we will let you know in our correspondence with you how we will be able to meet your request relating to your rights.

 If you make a request, we will ask you to confirm your identity if we need to, and to provide information that helps us to understand your request better.
 If we do not meet your request, we will explain why.